Complete SEO Guide · 2025 Edition

 Locate the Product or Service Page

-Within your affiliate dashboard, search for the specific product or service you want to link to.
-Most dashboards include a link builder tool where you paste the destination URL and it generates your unique tracking link automatically.
+Within your affiliate dashboard, search for the specific product or service you want to promote.
+Most dashboards include a link builder tool — paste the destination URL and it automatically generates your unique tracking link with your publisher ID embedded.

 -